 Some older adults may be reluctant to exercise.
 They may feel it will be too hard, or that the physical activity will make them feel worse.
 Talk to your client about their concerns and reassure them accordingly.
 Emphasise that you will design the programme to meet their needs.

-Depression can also be a problem for older clients.
-Explain that exercise can help improve mood and reduce feelings of depression.
+Depression can also be a problem for older clients, so it’s good to explain that exercise can help improve mood and reduce feelings of depression.
 It may also help with some aspects of cognitive function, including your client’s ability to move between tasks.

-Design a programme that combines cardiovascular activity and muscle strengthening exercises.
+Design a programme that combines cardiovascular activity and muscle-strengthening exercises.
 Set your client exercises to work all major muscle groups a few times a week.
-They may benefit from a class, such as yoga or Pilates.
-Talk to them about what they enjoy.
-It’s important to put together a varied and interesting programme.
+They may benefit from a class, such as yoga or pilates.
+Talk to them about what they enjoy, and make sure you put together a varied and interesting programme.

-Start with walking or cycling at a low level.
-Make sure your client is fully warmed up.
-Monitor your client to check if there is any joint pain or discomfort, for example, hip or knee pain, which often occurs in older adults.
+Start with walking or cycling at a low level and make sure your client is fully warmed up.
+Monitor them to check if there is any joint pain or discomfort, for example, hip or knee pain, which often occurs in older adults.
 Use the rate of perceived exertion scale to monitor the workout.
 Keep questioning your client throughout the session.

 Don’t be afraid to challenge your client by setting realistic targets and goals.
-The programme you design will depend on the client’s individual fitness.
+The programme you design will depend on the client’s individual level of fitness.
 Some clients may have exercised throughout their life, so will need a very different programme to someone new to exercise.
-As with all clients, it’s important to use your professional judgement.
+As with all clients, it’s important to use your professional judgment.

-Remember that helping clients to make exercise and physical activity a regular part of their life can make a huge difference to their health and independence as they age.
+Remember that helping clients to make exercise and physical activity a regular part of their lives can make a huge difference to their health and independence as they age.